seanconlon29/Tap-into-Your-Tastes/README.md

 #### Content-Based Model
 As a Content-based model, this was created in order to see how a user will rate a beer based on the alcohol percentage.
 By many of those who avidly drink beers, they consider beers with a high to very-high alcohol percentage to be of bitter-taste and flavorless resulting in a low rating for most.
 Each beers alcohol percentage directly correlates to the beers types.
 For example, a beer with a high alcohol percentage is most likely a lager, while a beer with a low alcohol percentage is most likely a stout.

+Baseline content-based model performed very well, although when using algorithms such as KNN and SVD, the model was performing at a much higher accuracy.
+Using hyperparameter tuning, the final performance of this model was approximately a 90% accuracy rating when measured with an RMSE and MAE of around 0.1.

 <figure>
     <p align="center">
     <img src="Models/Content_Model.png"